foobar27/data-mapper/README.md

 # Nomenclature

-- Field: a field of an entity; must be unique (e.g. two different entities cannot share the same fields)
+- EntitySchema: describes the fields of an entity
-- Entity: composed of multiple fields
+- Field: part of an EntitySchema; must be globally unique (e.g. two different entities cannot share the same fields)
 - CalculationDefinition: a description of a calculationDefinition with zero or more inputs and one or more outputs.
 Calculations can be serialized and stored in a database.